-For this creature anatomy project, I had the privilege of working with American scientific and academically trained illustrator Terryl Whitlatch.
-We worked on the skeletal, muscular and vascular system for this creature.
-You can also find the Pyrosuvious in Terryl’s book, Principles of Creature Design.
+I had the privilege of working with American scientific and academically trained illustrator Terryl Whitlatch (opens in new tab).
+You can also find the Pyrosuvious in Terryl’s book, Principles of Creature Design (opens in new tab).

 01. Using references